Financial Aid Academic Progress Policy

 - Meet a “quantitative standard” by completing a minimum percentage of all units attempted:

-- 1st year students (students with fewer than 26 earned units) must have completed a minimum 66.7% of attempted units
+- Students with "freshman" standing (students with fewer than 26 earned units) must have completed a minimum 66.7% of attempted units

 - All other students must have completed a minimum 75% of attempted units.

-- As indicated above, academic progress is monitored and measured at the end of each period of enrollment.
+- Academic progress is monitored and measured at the end of each period of enrollment.

 Satisfactory Academic Progress Statuses